Maurice Roucel

-Maurice Roucel is a contemporary French perfumer who has worked at the companies IFF, Quest, Dragoco and presently Symrise.
+Maurice Roucel is a French perfumer who has worked at the companies IFF, Quest, Dragoco and presently Symrise.
 Roucel began his career in perfumery on February 19, 1973, while working as the head chromatography chemist at Chanel for 6 years.
 He commenced his apprenticeship under Henri Robert, Chanel's house perfumer at the time.
 He joined Quest International and for 12 years developed his craft as a perfumer before switching to work for Symrise in 1996.
 Most of the fragrances composed by Roucel have his signature scent of Michelia longifolia.

 He was also the winner of various accolades in the fragrance industry including the Prix François Coty in 2002, and the French and American FiFi as well as the French "Oscar des Parfums" Awards.